The Cumby Race Rules and Guidelines

 Please refer to the maps on the Cumby website.
 The 25 km race and 13 km race follow the same route.
 However, the 13 km route heads back to Race Central at the bottom of Crafty Butcher and before heading into the Eastern Block Forest.
 The route will be well marked and a marshall will be directing you.
 Please know that we are racing in a working forest and the route may change because of active logging.
 We will post updates leading up to the race.

-There will be one aid station along the 13 km route at 9 km, and the second on the 25 km route at 19km.
+There will be two aid station along the 13 km route at 9 km, and 12.5 km.
+There will be a third aid station on the 25 km route at 19 km.
 Be prepared for the distances between them by carrying enough water and nutrition to get you between them and home again.
 Please be aware that parts of both courses have limited forest cover and therefore maximum sun exposure which will increase your needs for adequate hydration.
 There will be water, and food (fruit and snacks), coke and ginger ale available at all aid stations.
 Please ensure you carry a water container.
 If you have a specific preference for gels or energy bars you should carry them yourself.

 We want to support all racers coming across the finish line though we hope you are able to do so by the 4.5 hour limit.
 This is a running race.
 Please do not plan to walk the course.